Longer Georgia Deer Season, License-Fee Hike Proposed

-Legislation that would increase hunting and fishing license fees in Georgia was expected this year, but a proposal to again change Georgia’s deer season dates comes as a surprise.
+Legislation that would increase hunting and fishing license fees in Georgia was expected this year during the 2017 Georgia Legislative Session, but a proposal to again change Georgia’s deer season dates comes as a surprise.

 House Bill 186 would change the statewide closing date for firearms deer season to the third Monday in January, and it would also open up archery deer hunting statewide from the close of gun season until Jan.
 31. Currently, Georgia’s gun season for deer closes on the second Sunday of January.
 This season it closed on Jan.
 8.

 If HB 186 passes, gun hunting for deer wouldn’t close until Jan.
 21 during the 2018-2019 season.
 The third Monday in January is MLK Day, a holiday for school kids and many workers.

 Allowing archery hunting with bows and crossbows statewide until Jan.
 31 would mirror what the state currently allows only for counties in the metro Atlanta area, where suburban deer numbers have grown mostly unchecked because only archery weapons are legal for deer hunting there.

 HB 186 would have to be passed by both the state House of Representatives and state Senate and then signed by the Governor before it would be law.